Abortion law in the United States by state: Oklahoma

-Abortion is illegal in Oklahoma, unless necessary to save the life of the pregnant person.
+Abortion is illegal in Oklahoma, unless necessary to save the life of the pregnant woman.
 There are no exceptions for rape, incest, or fatal fetal abnormalities.

 In 2016, Oklahoma state legislators passed a bill to criminalize abortion for providers, potentially charging them with up to three years in prison.
 On May 20, 2016, Governor Mary Fallin vetoed the bill before it could become law, citing its wording as too vague to withstand a legal challenge.

 Governor Kevin Stitt signed three bills in 2021 that introduced new restrictions on abortion.
 One bill would revoke a medical license for people who perform abortions, another would ban abortions if a heartbeat is detected, and the third would require board-certified OB-GYN doctors be the only ones who can perform abortions.

 As of 2022, abortion is currently illegal in most cases in Oklahoma.
 Oklahoma's abortion ban took effect on May 25, 2022, when Governor Kevin Stitt signed HB 4327 into law, and abortion providers have ceased offering services in Oklahoma as of that date.
 HB 4327 is modeled after the Texas Heartbeat Act, and is enforced solely through civil lawsuits brought by private citizens, making it exceedingly difficult for abortion providers to challenge the constitutionality of the statute in court.

 On April 12, 2022, Governor Kevin Stitt signed into law SB 612, a bill that banned abortion indefinitely, unless the life of the pregnant woman was at stake, with no exceptions to rape and incest.
 The penalty for performing an abortion is two to five years imprisonment.